troyfontaine/docker-idrac6/README.md

 Traefik is a pretty wicked reverse proxy solution.
 A good tutorial can be found at [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-use-traefik-as-a-reverse-proxy-for-docker-containers-on-debian-9).
 Note: htpasswd is included with macOS, so you can use that to generate the credentials to use with Traefik's dashboard or the iDRAC interfaces.

+### Caveats

+It may take up to 2 minutes for the proper certificates to be retrieved when you begin-don't panic!

+Also, note that you cannot use a LE certificate on the admin interface due to design limitations in Traefik 1.x.

 ### Example Files

 There are several example files included in this repo that you need to copy to create the files to use.
 You must modify these to fit your environment.